Laknath1996/DeepPhaseUnwrap/README.md

 ### Step 2 : Install Dependencies

-The use the `requirements.txt` file given in the repository to install the dependencies via `pip`.
+Use the `requirements.txt` file given in the repository to install the dependencies via `pip`.

 ````
 $ pip install -r requirements.txt
 ````

+### Step 3 : Install Dependencies

+Use the `create_synthetic_phase_dataset.py`, `train_model.py` and `test_model.py` files to create phase datasets, train models, and validate them, respectively.

 ## Tutorial

-`notebooks/tutorial.ipynb` describes the execution steps of the network.
+`notebooks/tutorial.ipynb` describes the specifics and the execution steps of the network.

 ## Authors